Last Updated on5 min read

-Therefore, law prohibits (a) Minors (b) persons of unsound mind and (c) person who are otherwise disqualified like an alien enemy, insolvents, convicts etc from entering into any contract.
+- Person who is otherwise disqualified like an alien enemy, insolvents, convicts etc from entering into any contract.

 In simple words ‘Consideration’ would generally mean ‘compensation’ for doing or omitting to do an act or deed.
 It is also referred to as ‘quid pro quo’ viz ‘something in return for another thing’.
 Such a consideration should be a lawful consideration.

-Example: A agrees to sell his books to B for Rs.
+Example: A agrees to sell his toys to B for Rs.
 100, B’s promise to pay Rs.
-100 is the consideration for A’s promise to sell his books and A’s promise to sell the books is the consideration for B’s promise to pay Rs.
+100 is the consideration for A’s promise to sell his toys and A’s promise to sell the toys is the consideration for B’s promise to pay Rs.
 100.

 Not expressly declared to be void

-The last element to clinch a contract is that the agreement entered into for this purpose must not be which the law declares to be either illegal or void.
+The last essential elements of a valid contract to clinch a contract are that the agreement entered into for this purpose must not be which the law declares to be either illegal or void.

 An illegal agreement is an agreement expressly or impliedly prohibited by law.
 A void agreement is one without any legal effects.